giantswarm/releases/aws/v15.0.0/README.md

 ### cluster-autoscaler [1.20.3](https://github.com/giantswarm/cluster-autoscaler-app/releases/tag/v1.20.3)

 #### Changed
-- Set docker.io as the default registry
+- Set docker.io as the default registry;
-- Allow users to set container resources
+- Allow users to set container resources;
+- Update cluster-autoscaler to version `1.20.0`;
+- Update templates to run app in Control-Plane cluster.

+#### Added
+- Push app to the control plane app catalog;
+- Push app to the aws/azure app-collections.

+#### Fixed
+- Remove priority class used in integration tests that is no longer required.

 ### net-exporter [1.10.1](https://github.com/giantswarm/net-exporter/releases/tag/v1.10.1)